leopardbyte/pylorant/README.md

   Auto Lock: before queueing -> select your agent -> check the auto lock checkbox -> and queue.
             This has to be done after every game cuz checking all the time would rate limit the api

- > [!NOTE]
- > It’s prudent to presume the existence of bugs in this software

 # Requirements
   [Python](https://www.python.org/downloads/) 3.12 (older versions 3.10 etc should work aswell)